 2. Designer Thali Decoration

-To prepare a designer thali, you could either opt for a pre-decorated thali available in the market and give it finishing touches.
-And if you want to make one yourself, all you need is a collection of coloured papers with designs of leaves, flowers already painted.
+To prepare a designer thali, you could either opt for a pre-decorated thali available in the market and give it finishing touches accroding to your taste.
+You can replace some coloured stones with your favorite gems, or add some sparkle if you think it's lacking that oomph factor.
+But, if you want to make one yourself, all you need is a collection of coloured papers with designs of leaves, flowers already painted or beaded chains and decorative stickers.
 Stick them according to your requirement and that's all!
 To complete the royal look, put a white colour sweet like rasgulla or chum-chum with pearl rakhis.
 Oh, and don't forget to reserve a place for the ‘secret item’!

 3. Unique Thali Decoration

-If you wish to decorate it in an innovative way, there are unique thali decorations that would get you on the move!
+If you wish to decorate it in an innovative way, there are unique thali for Raksha Bandhan decorations that would get you on the move!
 Along with unique rakhi gifts, one needs a unique thali!

 Bamboo Thali Decoration

 If you have a bamboo polystyrene thali and want to decorate it this festive season, all you need to do is cover the surface of the thali with colourful cloth of your choice.
 Add stars, mirrors and other decorative items to the cloth and paste them in their place.
-Add pearls, stones and other lace around the thali or form some patterns using it.
+Add pearls, stones and other lace around the thali or make a patterns using it.
+It can be the traditional swastika or a simple spiral, whatever you like.
 Place the earthen diyas around the periphery and add roli, chawal and other items into it.
 You could also paint them according to the colour scheme.

 Put your Rakhi and sweets along with the nariyal and ‘secret item’ to complete the thali.